kgisl/makesite/2021-04-02-cokreating-geniuses.md

 ## co-Kreating Geniuses

-CoKreating Geniuses is the motto that captures the Reason for Being (raison d^etre) of KGISL Education and it is a quick way to remind us of the work that goes on at KG College of Arts and Science (KGCAS), at our engineering college KGISL Institute of Technology (KITE) and MCA-college KGISL Institute of information Management (IIM).
+CoKreating Geniuses is the motto that captures the Reason for Being (*raison d ^etre*) of KGISL Education and it is a quick way to remind us of the work that goes on at KG College of Arts and Science (KGCAS), at our engineering college KGISL Institute of Technology (KITE) and MCA-college KGISL Institute of information Management (IIM).

 Genius - is the word that reminds us of potential that is inherently present in every student who is pursuing their higher studies at KGCAS, KITE or KGISL-IIM.